 The cables that come with the kit includes an HDMI cable and a mini USB power cable.
-These cables are colorful and do the job they were designed for.
+These cables are colorful and do the job they are designed for.

 The Kano OS

 It wouldn’t be a full kano kit review without looking into the operating system of this device.
-Whilst you can just install ordinary Raspbian I would highly recommend keeping the kano OS as it has plenty of tools for kids to learn.
+While you can install regular Raspbian, I would highly recommend keeping the Kano OS as it has plenty of tools for kids to learn.

 The Kano OS (operating system) is the OS that is bundled with the kano kit.
 It can also be downloaded and installed on any other Raspberry Pi (I would recommend you do this if you already have a Pi or simply don’t need another Raspberry Pi and looking for a great OS for coding for kids).